MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/configure-delegation-web-server.md

     setspn -A BCSERVER/BC130.corp:7046 corp\bcdomainuser
     ```

-##  <a name="Kernel"></a> Configuring Kernel Mode Authentication on the Microsoft Dynamics NAV Web Client Website
+##  <a name="Kernel"></a> Configuring Kernel Mode Authentication on the [!INCLUDE[webserver](../developer/includes/webserver.md)]
 By default, Windows authentication on the [!INCLUDE[webserver](../developer/includes/webserver.md)] site on IIS is set to use kernel mode authentication.
 Kernel-mode authentication improves authentication performance.
 However, when you are using delegation with Kerberos, you must either disable kernel mode or configure it to use the credentials of the application pool of [!INCLUDE[webserver](../developer/includes/webserver.md)]; otherwise, authentication will fail and [!INCLUDE[webserver](../developer/includes/webserver.md)] will not be able to connect to [!INCLUDE[server](../developer/includes/server.md)].
-This is because kernel mode authentication runs under the machine account of the computer that is running IIS and the [!INCLUDE[!INCLUDE[webserver](../developer/includes/webserver.md)], while the [!INCLUDE[webserver](../developer/includes/webserver.md)] runs under the user account of the user trying to access [!INCLUDE[navnow](../developer/includes/prodshort.md)].
+This is because kernel mode authentication runs under the machine account of the computer that is running IIS and the [!INCLUDE[!INCLUDE[webserver](../developer/includes/webserver.md)], while the [!INCLUDE[webserver](../developer/includes/webserver.md)] runs under the user account of the user trying to access [!INCLUDE[prodshort](../developer/includes/prodshort.md)].

  As a best practice, you should configure kernel mode authentication to use the application pool credentials, as described in the following procedure.